If you are taking thyroid supplements then you are already ahead of the curve.

 Most thyroid supplements (if they include the right ingredients) tend to have a stimulatory effect on the body.

-They aren't a stimulant in the same way that caffeine is a stimulant but they are a stimulant in that they are providing your body with nutrients and ingredients which try to rev up the "engine" of your body.
+They aren’t a stimulant in the same way that caffeine is a stimulant but they are a stimulant in that they provide your body with nutrients and ingredients which try to rev up the “engine” of your body.

-You can think of both your adrenals and your thyroid gland as the engine of your body as they help to regulate your energy production, heat, and metabolism.
+You can think of both your adrenals and your thyroid gland as the engines of your body as they help to regulate your energy production, heat, and metabolism.

-Supplements which support and enhance thyroid function will necessarily try to rev these systems up.
+Supplements that support and enhance thyroid function will necessarily try to rev these systems up.

 And that’s exactly what you want!

-But reving this system up means that you may experience certain symptoms such as a burst of energy after taking them.
+But revving this system up means that you may experience certain symptoms such as a burst of energy after taking them.

 And you don’t really want to get that burst of energy right before you go to bed or at a time when you need to relax.

 Because of this, it’s often best to take most thyroid supplements sometime in the morning so that you can take advantage of the pleasant side effects that they carry.